System Requirements and Compatibility

 Ubuntu 20.04

-For other UNIX distributions that meet the abovementioned requirements full compatibility with Dr.Web for Linux is not guaranteed.
-If a compatibility issue occurs, contact technical support.
+For other GNU/Linux distributions that meet the abovementioned requirements, full compatibility with Dr.Web for Linux is not guaranteed.
+If a compatibility issue occurs, contact our technical support.

 Required Additional Components and Packages

-To enable Dr.Web for Linux operation in graphical mode and startup of the program for installation and uninstallation in graphical mode, X Window System graphic shell and any window manager is required.
-Moreover, for correct operation of the indicator for Ubuntu Unity desktop environment, the additional library may be required (by default, the library named libappindicator1 is required).
+To enable Dr.Web for Linux operation in graphical mode as well as to start an installer and an uninstaller in graphical mode, the X Window System graphics subsystem and any window manager are required.
+Moreover, the correct operation of the indicator in the Ubuntu Unity desktop environment may depend on an additional library (by default, the libappindicator1 library is required).

-To start the installer or uninstaller, designed for the command line, in graphical mode, a terminal emulator (such as xterm, xvt, and so on) is required.
+To start the installer or uninstaller designed for the command line in the graphical mode, a terminal emulator (such as xterm or xvt) is required.

-To enable privileges elevation during installation or uninstallation, one of the following utilities is required: su, sudo, gksu, gksudo, kdesu, kdesudo.
+To elevate privileges during installation or uninstallation, one of the following utilities is required: su, sudo, gksu, gksudo, kdesu, or kdesudo.
 For correct operation of Dr.Web for Linux, PAM must be used in the operating system.

-For convenient work with Dr.Web for Linux in the command line, you can enable command auto-completion in your command shell (if disabled).
+For convenient work with Dr.Web for Linux from the command line, it is recommended to enable command auto-completion in your command shell (if disabled).

-If you encounter any problem with installation of additional packages and components, refer to manuals for your distribution of the operating system.
+If you encounter any issue with installation of additional packages and components, refer to manuals for your distribution.

 Compatibility with Components of Operating Systems

-By default, SpIDer Guard uses the fanotify system mechanism, while on those operating systems on which the fanotify is not implemented or is unavailable for other reasons, the component uses a special LKM module, which is supplied in pre-built form within the product.
+By default, the SpIDer Guard monitor uses the fanotify system mechanism, while on those operating systems on which fanotify is not implemented or is unavailable for other reasons, the component uses a custom loadable kernel module (LKM), which is supplied in a pre-built form.
 The Dr.Web for Linux distribution has LKM modules for all GNU/Linux systems mentioned above.
-If required, you can build a kernel module independently from the distributed source codes for any OS that uses the kernel GNU/Linux of version 2.6.x and later.
+If required, you can build a kernel module independently from the supplied source code for any OS that uses the Linux kernel of version 2.6.x and later.

-Operation of SpIDer Guard via GNU/Linux (LKM module) is not supported for operating systems launched in the Xen hypervisor environment.
-An attempt to load the LKM module used by SpIDer Guard during the OS operation in the Xen environment can lead to a critical error of the kernel (so called “Kernel panic” error).
+Operation of SpIDer Guard via the LKM is not supported for operating systems started in the Xen hypervisor environment.
+An attempt to load the kernel module used by SpIDer Guard during the OS operation in the Xen environment can lead to a critical error of the kernel (so called “Kernel panic” error).

-SpIDer Guard can operate in the enhanced (Paranoid) mode, which blocks access to the files that have not been scanned yet, only via fanotify and providing that an OS kernel is built with the enabled CONFIG_FANOTIFY_ACCESS_PERMISSIONS option.
+SpIDer Guard can operate in enhanced or “paranoid” mode (blocks access to the files that have not been scanned yet), only via the fanotify system mechanism and providing that the OS kernel is built with the enabled CONFIG_FANOTIFY_ACCESS_PERMISSIONS option.

-SpIDer Gate may conflict with other firewalls installed in your system:
+The SpIDer Gate monitor can conflict with other firewalls installed in your system:

-In case your OS includes the version of NetFilter less than 1.4.15, SpIDer Gate may operate incorrectly.
-This problem is related to the internal error of NetFilter, and looks like as follows: after disabling SpIDer Gate, the network connections are broken and cannot be re-established.
-If you face this problem, it is recommended that you upgrade your OS to a version that includes NetFilter 1.4.15 or above.
-The ways to resolve the problem are described in the section “Description of known errors”.
+If the OS includes NetFilter earlier than 1.4.15, SpIDer Gate can operate incorrectly.
+The issue is related to an internal error of NetFilter: disabling SpIDer Gate causes the network to become unstable.
+It is recommended that you upgrade your OS to a version that includes NetFilter 1.4.15 or later.
+A way to resolve this issue is described in the Appendix D. Known Errors section.

 Under normal operation, SpIDer Gate is compatible with all user applications that use network, including web browsers and mail clients.
-For the correct scanning of secured connections, it is necessary to add the certificate Dr.Web for Linux to the list of trusted certificates of those applications that use the secured connections (for example, web browsers and mail clients).
+For the correct scanning of secured connections, it is necessary to add the Dr.Web for Linux certificate to a list of trusted certificates for those applications that use secure connections (for example, web browsers and mail clients).

-After changing operation of SpIDer Gate (enabling of the previously disabled monitor, change of the scanning mode of secured connections), it is necessary to restart mail clients that use the IMAP protocol to receive email messages from the mail server.
+After adjusting the operation of SpIDer Gate (enabling the previously disabled monitor, changing the mode of scanning secure connections), it is necessary to restart mail clients that use IMAP to receive email messages from a mail server.

 Compatibility with Security Subsystems

-By default, Dr.Web for Linux does not support SELinux.
-In addition, Dr.Web for Linux operates in reduced functionality mode in the GNU/Linux systems that use mandatory access models (for example, in systems supplied with the PARSEC mandatory access subsystem that appends different privilege levels to users and files).
+By default, Dr.Web for Linux does not support the SELinux security subsystem.
+Moreover, Dr.Web for Linux operates by default in a reduced functionality mode on the GNU/Linux systems that use mandatory access models (for example, on the systems distributed with the PARSEC mandatory access subsystem, which assigns different privilege levels, so-called mandatory levels, to users and files).

-To install Dr.Web for Linux on systems with SELinux (as well as systems that use mandatory access control models), you may require to configure a security subsystem, so that Dr.Web for Linux operates in full functionality mode.
-For details, refer to the section Configuring Security Subsystems.
+To install Dr.Web for Linux on systems with SELinux (as well as on systems that use mandatory access control models), you may have to additionally configure security subsystems to enable full functionality of Dr.Web for Linux.
+For details, refer to the Configuring Security Subsystems section.